Welcome to the world of braids, the craft project you carry around with you on your head!

-Here we go!
-In this lesson, you'll learn how to braid your own hair.
+In this Instructable, you'll learn how to braid your own hair for the first time.
 We'll go over the basics of braiding and put in some practice.
-Pull up to your mirror and let's get to it!
+Pull up to your mirror and let's get to it.

 Grab a section of hair at the front of your head.
 It's not particularly important exactly where or how much hair is included.
 I recommend picking a section from just to the right or left of your center part.
 If you want to be precise, use your thumb to draw a line on your scalp starting at your temple and extending up towards the top of your head until you reach the part.

 Tie the rest of your hair back with an elastic (or use clips if it's too short) to keep it out of the way while you braid.
 Brush the section away from your face to smooth it out.
 This first braid is just for practice, and it's easier to see if it's right in front of your eyes.
 Later on you'll learn to control the direction of your braids, but don't worry about that for now!

 Use your fingers to divide your hair into three sections.
 Position two of these sections in your left hand, and the third in the right hand.